Dyadic Interaction Modeling for Social Behavior Generation: Method

 \textbf{Notations.} We denote the input speaker motions as $s_{1: T}$, the input speaker audio features as $a_{1: T}$, the input listener motion as $l_{1: T}$, the encoders (and quantization modules) of the VQ-VAE models trained for speaker motions and listener motions as $Enc^{(s)}_{VQ}$ and $Enc^{(l)}_{VQ}$, respectively.
 We refer to the decoder of the VQ-VAE models trained for speaker motions and listener motions as $Dec^{(s)}_{VQ}$ and $Dec^{(l)}_{VQ}$, respectively.

 The overall pipeline is illustrated in Figure~\ref{fig:pipeline}.
 Given $s_{1: T}$ and $l_{1: T}$, \ourmodel first generates $z^{(s)}$ and $z^{(l)}$ as the discrete motion sequences produced by the learned motion codebooks: $z^{(s)}=Enc^{(s)}_{VQ}(s_{1: T})$ and $z^{(l)}=Enc^{(l)}_{VQ}(l_{1: T})$, and uses these sequences as the discrete latent codes to later train the network.
 It is important to note that both $Enc^{(s)}_{VQ}$ and $Enc^{(l)}_{VQ}$ are frozen to produce consistent discrete latent codes.
-Then, we uniformly mask $p\%$ of frames for both speakers and listeners, i.e.,
+Then, we independently mask $p\%$ of random frames for both speakers and listeners, i.e.,

-where $E_s$ and $E_l$ denote the learnable speaker and listener embeddings and $E^P_s$ and $E^P_l$ denote the sinusoidal positional embeddings. \\ We then feed $s_{masked}$ and $l_{masked}$ to independent role-specific Transformer encoders $Enc^{(s)}$ and $Enc^{(l)}$ to produce $x^{(s)}_{masked}$ and $x^{(l)}_{masked}$.
+where $E_s$ and $E_l$ denote the learnable speaker and listener embeddings and $E^P_s$ and $E^P_l$ denote the sinusoidal positional embeddings. $s$ and $l$ are speaker motions and the listener motions from ground truth. \\ We then feed $s_{masked}$ and $l_{masked}$ to independent role-specific Transformer encoders $Enc^{(s)}$ and $Enc^{(l)}$ to produce $x^{(s)}_{masked}$ and $x^{(l)}_{masked}$.
 To further enhance $Enc^{(s)}$ and $Enc^{(l)}$ to extract robust features for speaker and listener inputs, we propose using contrastive learning to match speaker-listener pairs.
 We use the contrastive loss for the task